ljaxferrand/ljaxferrand/README.md

 ## 🙋🏻 A bit about me:

-Right now, I spend most of my time playing around with GSAP 💚
+Right now I spend most of my time playing around with: GSAP 💚

-My superpower is curiosity 🤔
+My superpower is: curiosity 🤔

 Fun fact: I used to be a cheesemonger.
 My favourite cheese of the moment is: Cypress Grove's Humboldt Fog 🧀